ts-stack/body-parser/README.md

 ### stream encoding should not be set

-This error will occur when something called the `req.setEncoding` method prior to this middleware.
+This error will occur when something called the `req.setEncoding` method prior to this parser.
 This module operates directly on bytes only and you cannot call `req.setEncoding` when using this module.
 The `status` property is set to `500` and the `type` property is set to `'stream.encoding.set'`.

 ### stream is not readable

-This error will occur when the request is no longer readable when this middleware attempts to read it.
-This typically means something other than a middleware from this module read the request body already and the middleware was also configured to read the same request.
+This error will occur when the request is no longer readable when this parser attempts to read it.
+This typically means something other than a parser from this module read the request body already and the parser was also configured to read the same request.
 The `status` property is set to `500` and the `type` property is set to `'stream.not.readable'`.